corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 The result should be very similar to running the program without any arguments.
 This isn't surprising as our input file is currently blank.

 Open your input file using `vim` and add the following line.
-Then run `cliapp -i some_file_name` again.
-What happens?
 ```bash
 59.0916|-137.8717|111 km WSW of Covenant Life, Alaska|6.4
 ```

+Now run `cliapp -i some_file_name` again.
+What happens?

 Hopefully `cliapp` generated a non-empty dataset.
 If you copy the dataset name and paste it onto the end of your URI in your web browser, you should see something on the map.